Lawmakers call for tougher rhetoric on Iran at bipartisan press conference

 Rep Sheila Jackson Lee indicated as much in her remarks, declaring: “The freedom of Iran is on the lips of every single member of Congress.
 It is not a partisan issue.”

-Thursday’s event was hosted by the Organization of Iranian American Communities, a group headed by president-elect Maryam Rajavi which largely opposes those efforts to reach a nuclear deal with Tehran and generally pushes for Washington to openly declare its support for the collapse of Iran’s government through internal revolution.
+Thursday’s event was hosted by the Organization of Iranian American Communities, a group which supports the National Council of Resistance of Iran and its president-elect, Maryam Rajavi.
+The organisations largely oppose those efforts to reach a nuclear deal with Tehran and generally push for Washington to openly declare its support for the collapse of Iran’s government through internal revolution.

 Ms Rajavi spoke alongside the lawmakers in a remote appearance and reiterated those viewpoints in her remarks.